 The museum houses many treasures, historical artifacts and exhibits of the Darjeeling Himalayan Railway, how the toy train was created to overcome the steep mountain gradients, pictures of the loops & engines, and parts of the original rails as well as machinery and accessories used to set up the tracks.
 For more information about the museum, visit Darjeeling Himalayan Railway Museum

-You can also take the train one way (up or down) and use a private or shared taxi the other way for saving time.
-It only takes little over one hour by taxi between Kurseong and Darjeeling.
+You can take the train one way and use a taxi while returning if you want to get back on the same day.
+It only takes little over an hour by taxi between Darjeeling and Kurseong.
 For Toy Train schedule, train numbers etc, check Toy Train Service

-and refer to the section under Route #3.
+and refer to the section under 'Passenger Toy Train Services'.

 Trekking in Kurseong area

 There are some lovely trekking trails in Kurseong areas through forests and lush vegetation on the slope of the mountains.
 You can explore the nature, its flora and fauna and also several almost unnamed villages and their people & culture.
 For more information visit Trekking in Kurseong area

 How to take a local sightseeing tour in Kurseong

 There are plenty of local taxis available at the stand near the railway station and all of them will be willing to take you around for local sightseeing tours.
 There are half day (4 hours) and full day (8 hours) local sightseeing tours depending on what you want to cover.
 Your hotel can also arrange for a vehicle.

 If you want to visit some of the nearby places that are within 3-4kms radius from the taxi stand, a half day sightseeing fare on a private small taxi would cost around Rs.
 2,500, while a full day sightseeing in Kurseong will cost around Rs.
 4,000.
 Talk to a couple of local drivers before you finalize one ... the rates vary and some can and do ask for too much.